sacherjj/CasperLabs/integration-testing/client/CasperClient/README.md

 [CasperLabs](https://casperlabs.io/) Python client is a library that can be used to interact with a CasperLabs node via its gRPC API.

-The module also provides a command line interface (CLI).

 ## Installation

 `casperlabs-client` is a Python 3.6 module, it does not support Python 2.7.